 Once you have decided to go, you want to be prepared!
 As with all good Disney vacations, planning is involved, and this time is no different.
 Walt Disney World has instituted some changes that honestly, I hope are here to stay!

 Upon arriving at your Disney park of the day, you will enter a temperature screening tent.
 A quick check of your temperature, and you are off to the tapstiles and security to start your day!

 Be prepared at security to empty your park bag of aerosol, metal sunscreen bottles, umbrellas, external phone chargers, and stainless steel water bottles.
 Also, carry your park bag in front of you as you go through the metal detectors.
 This will speed up your entry and you will be on your way!

 Wait times in the Disney parks are definitely not what they seem to be.
 First, the wait times on the app are somewhat inflated.
 From our experience, we did not wait longer than 45 minutes in a standby line for ANY attraction.

-On a “normal” Disney trip with Fastpasses, our breaking point for standby is about 35 minutes.
-Otherwise, we look for a Fastpass or skip it that day.
+On a “normal” Disney trip, our breaking point for standby is about 35 minutes.
+Otherwise, we use Disney Genie to help plan our activities.

 My best advice is to hop in a line and just wait.
 The queues for the attractions a consistently moving.
 They definitely look WAY longer than the wait time, and before you know it, you’re on and off your favorite attraction.
 The queues are marked for distancing and this is something I hope stays for a LONG time.